matrix-org/matrix-appservice-bridge/README.md

  * `RemoteRoom` - A representation of a third-party room.
  * `MatrixUser` - A representation of a matrix user.
  * `RemoteUser` - A representation of a third-party user.

+## Signaling Bridge Errors
+This section applies when you are using `Bridge` and want to notify your users about problems while processing their events.

+One thing the bridge requires you to do is fulfilling or rejecting the `request` promise which is handed to you as argument of the `controller.onEvent` callback.
+When rejecting the promise the `Error` you reject with does matter:

+- On most `Error`s the bridge will simply notify the homeserver that the event could not be handled right now.
+The homeserver will then try to resend the message again with exponential backoff.
+- On an `EventNotHandledError` (and all its subtypes) the bridge will declare the event as permanently failed.
+It will mark it as such by sending a `de.nasnotfound.bridge_error` room event, which will make clients show an error message to their users.
+The homeserver is signaled that the message was handled and it will not try to resend it.